kruzer/LTEMonitor/README.md

 and open your browser at http://localhost:8080 (the default local port is 8080, but it can be changed in command line)

 ### JSON API
-You can comunicate with the router using LTEMonitor as a authorised proxy:
+You can comunicate with the router using LTEMonitor as an authorised proxy, all API calls ('/api/...') are encapsulated in credentials and forwarded to it.
 ```sh
 user@host:~$ curl localhost:8080/api/monitoring/traffic-statistics
 {